 SGNA is excited to celebrate the 6th Annual GI Nurses and Associates Week, March 25-29, 2019.
 This year's GI Nurses and Associates Week is all about sharing YOUR story.
 Each day will focus on stories from our members in the themes of membership, inspiration, education, collaboration and celebration.

-As we wrap up the 5th Annual GI Nurses and Associates Week, we want to dedicate this day to celebrating YOU.
-Thank you for your passion to provide the safest, highest-quality patient care possible.
-Check out the video below to see how your fellow SGNA members celebrated this week:
+As we wrap up 2019 GI Nurses & Associates Week, we want to dedicate this day to celebrating YOU.
+Thank you for your passion to providing the safest, highest-quality patient care possible.

 Gastroenterology professionals rely heavily on their team and consider them as family.
 We asked our members to describe their team in one or two words and here are a few words that stood out the most:

 See a collection of pictures from the week in this Facebook photo album!

 Day 2: What Inspires You to be GI?